MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 For high quality results, we would like as fine of a discretization as possible.
 Or if the data is already collected in a discretized form, we would like to incorporate all the data.
 But smaller tensors are faster to decompose because there are fewer parameters to fit and learn.
 Most matrix operations like addition, multiplication, and finding their norm are also faster for smaller tensors.

-We propose a multiresolution approach inspired by multi-grid \[\] and wavelets \[\] that factorizes the data at progressively finer scales, using the .
-The can greatly speed up how fast large scale tensors can be factorized.
+We propose a multiresolution approach inspired wavelets @benedetto_wavelets_1993 and multigrid @trottenberg_multigrid_2001 that factorizes the data at progressively finer scales.
+This can greatly speed up how fast large scale tensors can be factorized.

 == Basic Approach
 <sec-basic-multi-scale>